jg-l/metadata_fetch/README.md

   // Makes a call
   var response = await http.get('https://flutter.dev');

-  // Covert Response to a Document.
+  // Convert Response to a Document.
 The utility function `responseToDocument` is provided or you can use own decoder/parser. var document = responseToDocument(response);